-Rep. Ritchie Torres joined Fighting Chance for Families and advocates yesterday in NYC calling on Congress to make the expanded Child Tax Credit permanent
+Today, Senator Michael Bennet joined Fighting Chance for Families in calling for a renewal of the expanded Child Tax Credit.

-Fighting Chance for Families released a new poll this week that finds a majority of voters support the expanded Child Tax Credit by a +23-point margin.
+Today, Fighting Chance for Families released a new poll that finds a majority of voters support the expanded Child Tax Credit by a +18-point margin.